bessarabov/f2p/README.md

 maintaining a changelog, and I don't want to depend on past versions.
 I'm completely fine making backward-incompatible changes whenever I feel they are necessary.
-If you start using this script, be aware that I may change it in ways that make sense for me but break your workflow.
+If you start using this script, be aware that I may change it in ways that make sense for me but break your workflow (as brilliantly illustrated in the xkcd comic 1172, "[Every change breaks someone’s workflow](https://xkcd.com/1172/)").

 The script is open source under the MIT License.
 If you find it useful, the best approach is probably to fork it and adapt it in whatever direction fits